UniFormal/uniformal.github.io/doc/tutorials/prototyping/index.md

 Like before, you can now

-* build the library using `build MYARCHIVE mmt-omdoc algebra.mmt`
+* build the library using `build myarchive mmt-omdoc algebra.mmt`
 * serve it using `server on 8081`.